NicholasBHubbard/Yabsm/README.md

   #+BEGIN_SRC
   /.snapshots
   |
+  ├── root
-  ├── home
+  │   ├── hourly
   │   ├── daily
-  │   ├── hourly
   │   ├── midnight
   │   └── monthly
-  └── root
+  └── home
+      ├── hourly
       ├── daily
-      ├── hourly
-      ├── midnight
-      └── monthly
   #+END_SRC

-* How does YABSM work internally?
+* What does YABSM do to my computer?
   YABSM simply writes cronjobs to =/etc/crontab= that call a script that will take new snapshots and delete appropriate snapshots.
+Two helper scripts, namely =yabsm-take-snapshot= and =yabsm-update-conf= are placed into /usr/local/sbin, while the script meant to be used to the user, =yabsm= is placed into =/usr/sbin=.